I can take it. Even though I don’t think fruit cake is anything to laugh about. In fact, it’s one of my favorite holiday treats.

 - You may use less of the fruit, nuts and coconut, if you prefer.

 I hope you’ll give this fruit cake recipe a try.
 I promise you, it’s delicious, and unlike any baked fruit cake recipe you’ve tried.
+Add it to your Christmas dessert menu this year and see what you think.

 This fruit cake won’t be passed around from family to family, like in that old Johnny Carson joke.